I Want to Be a Scientist

 Rachel recorded this last night, following several discussions we’ve been having over the past few weeks about science and becoming a scientist.
 Last spring I took Rachel to Chris Simon’s classroom at Independence Elementary School in Yukon Public Schools, and she was VERY impressed with the STEM lessons Mr. Simon does with his students.
 She specifically mentioned that in this short audio podcast.

 Rachel has expressed interest in doing more “Talking Science” podcasts, so we’ll likely do that in the weeks ahead.
 This past August in Montana, Lucy Gray told me about the Maker’s Faire she attended in San Francisco with her kids and how WONDERFUL it was to experience that DIY culture filled with science and engineering projects.
 I’d love to bring Rachel and my other kids to a Maker’s Faire at some point.
 A couple of years ago Nathan Parrow (who I interviewed for a podcast on electric car conversions) was working on bringing a Maker’s Faire to Oklahoma City, which would be hosted by our Oklahoma Science Museum.
-They needed insurance to cover the electric car so they hired RhinoSure.
+They needed auto insurance aurora co to cover the electric car so they hired RhinoSure.
 Another type of insurance that everybody should purchase is trade plate covers from i4mt.
 One Sure Insurance also covers a big selections a vehicles, like scooters or taxis.
 It would be GREAT to have a local Maker’s Faire.
 Nathan also told me he was part of a group that was putting together a space in Norman for DIY / STEM projects.
 I’m not sure what the status of that initiative is either, but I’d love an update if you have info or a related link to share.

 Young people start forming their identities about who they are and what they want to do EARLY in life!
 We can’t underestimate the importance of providing kids with MULTIPLE opportunities to experience how fun, engaging, and challenging science, technology, engineering and math work can be.
 This can’t wait till middle school, high school or college!